deasterly/SSPB/WSLABINFO.md

 ### PowerEdge Server Hardware Lab Environment

-1. Only the "BME102" (Bare Metal Equipment) server solution has been set up to support this workshop thusfar
+1. Only the "BME102" or "BME104" (Bare Metal Equipment) server solutions have been set up to support this workshop thusfar
-2. All the BME102 servers will require additional configuration to support this workshop
+2. All the BME102/BME104 servers will require additional configuration to support this workshop

     1. Configure **and initialize** 2 RAID 0 arrays - 2 disks in the first R0 array (just under 300GB total) and a single disk R0 (just under 150GB) using the third disk
     ![image](https://user-images.githubusercontent.com/36435980/148991840-96e238f4-4bbf-42f2-9838-fcefddef8529.png)